 - 4. Clutch and pressure plate shall have the same weight and have the same size and number of clutch disk(s) as originally equipped for the chassis, model, and year.
 Aftermarket replacements are allowed but must be otherwise identical to the stock configuration and weight. - 5.
-To summarize, Sport Class must run the OEM BMW transmission for that chassis (or converted chassis) with no internal changes in gear type or design.
+To summarize, Sport Class must run the OEM BMW transmission for that chassis or in case of an engine swap, the donor engine, with no internal changes in gear type or design.